nlapalu/annotation/README.md

 |`--clu-type cds` `--clu-stranded`|||

-## Inspect a simple gene annotation

-## Compare a reference annotation to a new annotation

-## Inspect several gene annotations

-QUID quand un gene dans 2 annot sur 3 et code O:O:N -> faire analyse en plus de l'annot (keep trace source annot !!!)

 ## Validate your GFF/GTF file format

 Despite the efforts made to propose common format with rules/constraints, GFF/GTF format are permissive and contents could be misunderstood during file parsing.

-We propose a simple validator to ensure that your annotation file format is supported by our program.
+We propose a simple validator to ensure that INGENANNOT supports your annotation file format

 ```
 ingenannot validate myfile.gff